hubmapconsortium/sprm/README.md

 # SPRM - Spatial Process & Relationship Modeling
-Ted Zhang and Bob Murphy, Carnegie Mellon University\
+Ted Zhang and Bob Murphy, Carnegie Mellon University V0.52 April 20,2020
-V0.54 May 5,2020

 ## Description
 SPRM is a statistical modeling program used to calculate a range of descriptors/features from multichannel cell images.
 It uses these descriptors for clustering of cells and saves them for use for comparison and content-based search of the images.
 It can be used with any type of multichannel 2D or 3D image (e.g., CODEX, IMS).